-Refer to "18.1 Settings for Sending Email" in the "Setup Guide CE" for information on how to change settings for e-mail sent from tenant administrators.
+Refer to "9.1 Settings for Sending Email" in the "Setup Guide CE" for information on how to change settings for e-mail sent from the [Tenants] tab of the ROR console.

-Settings for Email Sent from the L-Platform Management Window
+Settings for Email Sent from the [L-Platforms] Tab

-Email sent from the L-Platform management window notifies the end or failure of processing to the tenant administrators and the tenant users when the tenant users have used the ROR Console to perform an application to use L-Platform, an L-Platform modification, or an application to cancel L-Platform.
+Email sent from the [L-Platforms] tab of the ROR console notifies the end or failure of processing to the tenant administrators and the tenant users when the tenant users have used the ROR console to perform an application to use L-Platform, an L-Platform modification, or an application to cancel L-Platform.

-Refer to "18.1 Settings for Sending Email" in the "Setup Guide CE" for information on how to change settings for email sent from the L-Platform Management window.
+Refer to "9.1 Settings for Sending Email" in the "Setup Guide CE" for information on how to change settings for email sent from the [L-Platforms] tab of the ROR console.